Sgt. Marcus Arnold Lawson

 Marcus returned to Kentucky and married Helen Crews and became the father of two sons.
 The one lasting affect of his time as a POW was vision problems.

-Marcus A. Lawson passed away in Florida on August 6, 2005.
-He was buried at Spring Hill Cemetery in Harrodsburg, Kentucky.
+Marcus A. Lawson passed away in Florida on August 6, 2005, and was buried at Spring Hill Cemetery in Harrodsburg, Kentucky.